opencontainers/wg-image-compatibility/docs/proposals/PROPOSAL_H.md

 If the field is required in image compatibility artifact, but does not present in NFD labels, the new feature lable should be discussed and contributed into NFD.

-It's expected that NFD feature lables definition and node feature discovering could be an indepenedent component in NFD, and could be consumed by different consumers.
+It's expected that NFD feature lables definition and node feature discovering could be an independent component in NFD, and could be consumed by different consumers.

-To avoid over-flexible speficication, and avoid abusing the specification, a way to limit the freedom is needed.
+To avoid over-flexible specification, and avoid abusing the specification, a way to limit the freedom is needed.

 ## Artifact Discovery